 Going to the second baby, she wet her finger again, made the sign of the cross on the suckling infant and said, "In the presence of these witnesses, I do baptise thee, Sarah Ann Elliott, in the name of the Father, the Son and the Holy Ghost."

 John and the others in the room crossed themselves and bowed their heads reverently.
 John looked up.
 "This'll not be a day to be forgotten."

-“Tis one I’ll be remembering,” Brigitte said as the replaced the cork in the bottle.
-“Tis the twelfth day of May and the first time I’ve seen one sister buried as two others are born.
-Tis a day for laughter and tears, to be sure.”
+"Tis one I'll be remembering," Brigitte said as she replaced the cork in the bottle.
+"Tis the twelfth day of May and the first time I've seen one sister buried as two others are born.
+Tis a day for laughter and tears, to be sure."
 She put the bottle back into her bag, then waved her hand at the men folk and the children crowding into the small room.
-“Now out, all of you.
-We have business to attend to here.”
+"Now out, all of you.
+We be having business to attend to here."

 John shepherded his family downstairs.

 Nancy looked down at her new daughters.
-Jane was still looking for the nipple to attach to, while Sarah Ann suckled contentedly.
-“Jane’ll not nurse,” she whispered.
+Jane was still searching for the nipple to attach to, while Sarah Ann suckled contentedly.
+"Jane'll not nurse," she whispered.

 Brigitte looked at the babies knowingly.
-“She’ll learn soon enough, never you fear.
-It’ll be the other one that keeps you on your toes, Nancy, that’s a certainty.
-It’ll be Sarah Ann who’ll keep you awake and want to nurse at all hours if she’s to live.
-It’s always the little ones, and this one is as little as I’ve been blessed to see.”
+"She'll learn soon enough, never you fear, and you be an experienced mother, for tis not the first time you be having a baby, is it now?
+These two be making it twelve if I remember rightly.
+But you mark my words, twil be the other one that keeps you on your toes, Nancy, that's a certainty.
+Twil be Sarah Ann who'll keep you awake and want to nurse at all hours if she's to live.
+Tis always the little ones, and this one is as little as I've been blessed to see."
 She touched the heel of the tiny baby.
-“But tis what she needs and she’ll fight for what she needs like she fought for it in your belly.
-You’ll see.
-You’ll have no peace with this one.”
+"But tis what she needs and she'll fight for what she needs like she fought for it in your belly.
+You'll see.
+You'll have no peace with this one."
 She grinned fondly.
-“Little Sarah Ann Elliott.”
+"Little Sarah Ann Elliott."